Alfresco/docs-alfresco/aws-s3/3.1/config/index.md

 ### Properties deprecated in S3 Connector 3.1

-The following properties were deprecated in S3 Connector 3.1, and should no longer be used as they'll be removed in a future release.
+The following properties are deprecated in S3 Connector 3.1, and should no longer be used as they'll be removed in a future release.

 * `s3.useContentRootInPath`